 It’s important to rely on packaged foods as little as possible and you don’t need to start incorporating protein bars into your daily routine, but it is great to have some healthier options on hand in times in need.
 The problem with protein bars is that they often have loads of artificial ingredients and are really no better for you than a Snickers bar.

 I’ve rated the following bars based on taste, ingredients, nutrients and price.
-Since this is a popular post that I keep updated, some companies have sent me their bars to try but I have not been paid to review any of these products.
+This is a popular post that I keep updated and some companies have sent me their bars to try but I have not been paid to review any of these products.
 All opinions are my own.

 I skipped over all the bars with a million ingredients like Power Bar, ZonePerfect, Met-RX, Adkins, Muscle Milk, Detour, Myoplex, EAS, Probar and Balance Bar— do NOT eat this crap.
 They all get automatic F’s.

 Oatmega Bar A

 Oatmega made it to the top of the list because they pack 3 cups worth of green tea antioxidants in each bar as well as 300 mg of EPA and DHA (healthy fatty acids).
 They are non-GMO and organic with 190 calories, 5 grams of sugar, 5 grams of fiber, 14 grams of protein from grass-fed whey and no fake sweeteners.
 My favorite flavor is the Dark Chocolate Mint.
 I didn’t care for the Blueberry Pomegranate or Vanilla Almond.
 Oatmega will typically cost you about $2 per bar.